p1ng-request/docs/templates/LinkedIn/LinkedIn_Get_sentiment_emotion_irony_offensiveness_from_comments.md

 **Author:** [Nikolaj Groeneweg](https://www.linkedin.com/in/njgroene/)

-## About this template

-### What it does

-This notebook gets all the comments on a LinkedIn post, and performs sentiment analysis, emotion classification and some semantic analysis on them.
+**Description:** This notebook gets all the comments on a LinkedIn post, and performs sentiment analysis, emotion classification and some semantic analysis on them.
 It classifies each comment and returns the following information:

 - is the comment positive, negative or neutral?